The Four Phases of a Business Continuity Plan

 There are numerous advantages of modeling BC/DR (business continuity/disaster recovery) plans as business processes with ARIS models and methodology:

-- It increases preciseness of expression and consistency of BC/DR plan;
+- BCP increases preciseness of expression and consistency of BC/DR plan;

 - It ensures legible and easily understandable way of documenting and communicating BC/DR plan

-- It increases the efficiency of traditional verification techniques like desk-checks and walkthroughs;
+- Increases the efficiency of traditional verification techniques like desk-checks and walkthroughs;

 - It makes BC/DR maintenance, on-demand adjustment and audit easier;